Key facts

 RTS Notes:

-- acceptance into the RTS is a commitment to undertake training in a rural location for all four years of the course.
-Students cannot undertake their training at the Geelong Waurn Ponds campus in Years 1 and 2 or the Geelong or Eastern Health Clinical Schools in Years 3 and 4.
+• acceptance into the RTS is a commitment to undertake training in a rural location for all four years of the course.
+Students cannot undertake their training at the Geelong Waurn Ponds campus in Years 1 and 2 or the Geelong – Barwon or Eastern Health Deakin Medical School sites in Years 3 and 4.
 A student declaration confirming this commitment is required to confirm enrolment.

-- RTS applicants may apply separately for Deakin’s general entry stream.
-They must meet all admission requirements for the general stream including satisfactory completion of the GAMSAT, (noting that the GAMSAT is not a requirement for Tier 1 RTS applicants).
+• RTS applicants apply through Graduate Entry Medical School Admissions System (GEMSAS).
+Applicants who may be ineligible for the RTS stream, will be considered for entry via the General Stream.
+They must, however meet all admission requirements for the General stream including satisfactory completion of the GAMSAT and the recency of study requirement, (noting that the GAMSAT and recency of study is not a requirement for Tier 1 RTS applicants).

 Requirements for Tier 1: Deakin’s rural footprint Tier 1 applicants must provide required rurality assessment documentation to GEMSAS that demonstrates 5 years continuous or 10 years cumulative residence in the geographic area defined as Deakin’s rural footprint^^.
 Selection of Tier 1 applicants for MMI will be based on ranking using an aggregate score comprising: